thomd/notebook/README.md

     docker compose up -d

-The [notebook-pages](https://github.com/thomd/notebook-pages) repository containing all the markdown pages will be cloned into the docker volume
+The repository containing all the notebook pages as markdown files will be cloned into the docker volume `~/.notebook/notebook-pages`.
-`~/.notebook/notebook-pages`.

 ## Development